BrandonCrowther/express-sequelize-controller/README.md

 <br>

 ## Routes:
 The Route spec is defined as a dictionary of dictionaries.
-The outer dictionary is the path - defined according to the express routing spec, and the inner dictionary contains the method type as a key and function for that method type as a value.
+The outer dictionary has the path as a key - defined according to the express routing spec, and the inner dictionary contains the method type as a key and function for that method type as a value.
 <br>

-For example: In the APIController example below, calling GET user/1 would match to the path `:id(\\d+)` and map to the function `getById`
+For example: In the `APIController` example below, calling `GET user/1` would match to the path `:id(\\d+)` and map to the function `getById`.
+Similarly `DELETE user/3` would match to path `delete/:id(\\d+)` and map to the function `this.delete` (from the key `delete`)

 <br>